ietf-wg-cellar/ebml-specification/specification.markdown

 ### Note on the Use of default attributes to define Mandatory EBML Elements

-If a Mandatory EBML Element has a default value declared by an EBML Schema and the EBML Element's value is equal to the declared default value then that Element is not required to be present within the EBML Document if its Parent EBML Element is present.
-In this case, the default value of the Mandatory EBML Element MUST be interpreted by the EBML Reader although the EBML Element is not present within its Parent EBML Element.
+If a `Mandatory EBML Element` has a default value declared by an `EBML Schema` and the value of the `EBML Element` is equal to the declared default value then that `EBML Element` is not required to be present within the `EBML Document` if its `Parent Element` is present.
+In this case, the default value of the `Mandatory EBML Element` MUST be interpreted by the `EBML Reader` although the `EBML Element` is not present within its `Parent Element`.

-If a Mandatory EBML Element has no default value declared by an EBML Schema and its Parent EBML Element is present then the EBML Element MUST be present as well.
-If a Mandatory EBML Element has a default value declared by an EBML Schema and its Parent EBML Element is present and the EBML Element's value is NOT equal to the declared default value then the EBML Element MUST be present.
+If a `Mandatory EBML Element` has no default value declared by an `EBML Schema` and its `Parent Element` is present then the `EBML Element` MUST be present as well.
+If a `Mandatory EBML Element` has a default value declared by an `EBML Schema` and its `Parent Element` is present and the value of the `EBML Element` is NOT equal to the declared default value then the `EBML Element` MUST be present.

-This table clarifies if a Mandatory EBML Element MUST be written, according to if the default value is declared, if the value of the EBML Element is equal to the declared default value, and if the Parent EBML Element is used.
+This table clarifies if a `Mandatory EBML Element` MUST be written, according to if the `default` value is declared, if the value of the `EBML Element` is equal to the declared `default` value, and if the `Parent Element` is used.

 | Is the default value declared? | Is the value equal to default? | Is the Parent Element present? | Then is storing the EBML Element REQUIRED? |
 |:-----------------:|:-----------------------:|:--------------------:|:------------------------------------------:|